Arrayán - A Resilient Blockchain-based Food Supply Chain

 Upload

-• Transparent Inventory View: Shows a clear and accessible display of updated inventory information visible to consumers.
+• Inventory View: Shows a clear and accessible display of updated inventory information visible to consumers.

 Inventory